 Many people are unsure where to start with access to work - or even what access to work can actually do for them.

-The scheme is designed to assist those with a disability to gain meaningful employment and assist in providing inclusive and supportive work tools to allow them to excel at their daily tasks.
+Access to Work is a government funded program to help people with any disability stay in work and achieve promotion and help them reach their potential by providing inclusive and supportive strategies and work tools to allow them to excel at their daily tasks.

-Someone who must be a resident and working in Great Britain
+Are aged over 16, you must be a resident and working in Great Britain.

 Have a mental health condition or a disability and need support in work.